 But it wasn’t the end, and that’s where the game falls apart for me.
 It falls apart because there is a “good” ending.
 Once you’ve exhausted your options, you can restart and just not go on the date.
 That’s it, and that’s what the game treats as the proper ending.

-I’ve heard Save the Date compared to the Kobayashi Maru, and in truth, I think that’s what I wanted.
+I’ve heard Save the Date compared to Star Trek‘s Kobayashi Maru, and in truth, I think that’s what I wanted.
 I wanted there to be no solution — for the game’s theme of saying goodbye to pay off, or its message about substituting your own ending.
-I wanted there to be no other option but to lose the person you care about, and the only way out of the cycle: to close the game and stop reliving it.
+I wanted there to be no other option but to lose the person you care about, and for the only way out of the cycle to be to close the game and stop reliving it.
 I wanted to be told that sometimes there really is nothing you can do but accept the cards you’ve been dealt.

 Instead, it fumbles that message — the message I unfairly imposed on it, maybe — in the final moments.
 Sure, you still lose Felicia, but she lives happily ever after, and you never have to face death.
 You don’t have to accept that reality, or come to terms with your helplessness.
-This is the Kobayashi Maru, but it turns out you’re James T. Kirk.
-All you have to do to get your happy ending is nothing at all.
+This is the Kobayashi Maru, but it turns out you’re James T. Kirk, cheating your way to a third option.
+All you have to do to get your happy ending… is nothing at all.

 But, like Felicia says, it can end there if I want it to.